 Are Porcupines Deadly To Pets?

 The quills are dangerous and painful to remove.
-They become even more tricky to remove them from pets than from yourself.
+They become even more tricky to remove from pets than from yourself.

 What are the Health Risks to my Pet?